cheeriojs/cheerio/Readme.md

 http://vimeo.com/31950192

 > This video tutorial is a follow-up to Nettut's "How to Scrape Web Pages with Node.js and jQuery", using cheerio instead of JSDOM + jQuery.
 This video shows how easy it is to use cheerio and how much faster cheerio is than JSDOM + jQuery.

-## Test Coverage

-Cheerio has high-test coverage, you can view the report [here](https://s3.amazonaws.com/MattMueller/Coverage/cheerio.html).

 ## Testing